apache/sling-org-apache-sling-launchpad-testing/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-This module builds a Sling instance using bundles from the trunk, and runs integration tests against it via HTTP.
+It builds a Sling instance using the [Sling Starter Feature](https://github.com/apache/sling-org-apache-sling-starter) which has the same version has this module, and runs integration tests against it via HTTP.

-## Default build with integration tests
+The tests are provided by the sibling [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module.

-The integration tests are provided by the sibling [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module.
-By default the Sling instance to test is started, including a few test-specific bundles, the integration tests are executed and the instance is stopped.
+## How to execute and debug individual tests

-## Executing individual tests
+To start a Sling instance with the exact same setup used in the full build of this module, run

-To start a Sling instance with the exact same setup used in the full build of this module, use
+    mvn clean package

-    mvn clean install -Dlaunchpad.keep.running=true -Dhttp.port=8080
+and then use

-Adding `-Dsling.debug.options="<debug options>"` for server-side debugging if needed.
+    java -jar target/dependency/org.apache.sling.feature.launcher.jar -f target/slingfeature-tmp/feature-testing-oak_tar.json

-Use CTRL-C to stop that instance.
+To start the Sling instance to test on port 8080 by default, using appropriate `java` options for server-side debugging as needed.
+CTRL-C stops that instance.

-The tests of the [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module can then be run against this instance, as described there.
+The tests of the [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module can then be run against this instance, as described in the README of that module.